EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Python Tricks.md

 - *Dan’s Python String Formatting Rule of Thumb: If your format strings are user-supplied, use Template Strings to avoid security issues.
 Otherwise, use Literal String Interpolation if you’re on Python 3.6+, and “New Style” String Formatting if you’re not.*

-- *Functions that can accept other functions as arguments are also called higher-order functions.
-They are*
+- *Functions that can accept other functions as arguments are also called higher-order functions. *

 - *Functions that can accept other functions as arguments are also called higher-order functions.
 They are a necessity for the functional programming style.*

-- *Functions are objects—they can be assigned to variables and passed to and returned from other functions Functions can be defined inside other functions—and a child function can capture the parent function’s local state (lexical closures*
+- *Functions are objects—they can be assigned to variables and passed to and returned from other functions Functions can be defined inside other functions—and a child function can capture the parent function’s local state (lexical closures)*

 - *This clearly shows in what order the decorators were applied: from bottom to top.*

-- * *args collects extra positional arguments as a tuple. ** kwargs collects the extra keyword arguments as a dictionary.*
+- *args collects extra positional arguments as a tuple. ** kwargs collects the extra keyword arguments as a dictionary.*

 - *Putting a * before an iterable in a function call will unpack it and pass its elements as separate positional arguments to the called function.*